ilastik/ilastik.github.io/documentation/basics/export.md

 <a href="screenshots/export-applet.png" data-toggle="lightbox"><img src="screenshots/export-applet.png" class="img-responsive" /></a>
 </div>

 The export step is handled through the data export applet in ilastik.
-This applet displays a panel with three buttons on the left and a box on the top right.
+In [pixel classification]({{baseurl}}/documentation/pixelclassification/pixelclassification.html), for example, the applet is called "Prediction Export".

-The panel can be used to change export settings as well as bulk export of all the data.
-These buttons are available in the panel:
+The GUI can be used to change export settings as well as to bulk export all of the data.
+The following controls are available in the panel:

+* **Source:** offers a drop-down menu of layers which can be exported.
 * **Choose Settings:** opens [the export settings dialog](#settings) explained below
 * **Export All:** exports output for all input files based on the settings, including output file names and locations, specified in [the export settings dialog](#settings)
 * **Delete All:** removes all output files